xgvargas/smartside/README.rst

         #window.print_all_signals()
         sys.exit(app.exec_())

-Your form is supposed to be called *Ui_MainWindow*
+Your form is supposed to be called *Ui_MainWindow* in this example.

 First we use ``setupUi`` as usual to create the interface.